-ResponsibilitesThe Research & Instruction Librarian for the Social Sciences provides a range of services to support the teaching, learning, and research needs of faculty and students, particularly those in the social science disciplines.
+ResponsibilitesThe Scholarly Engagement Librarian for the Social Sciences provides a range of services to support the teaching, learning, and research needs of faculty and students, particularly those in the social science disciplines.
 These services include classroom instruction, online resource guides, and research assistance both in the Learning Commons and remotely via e-mail, phone, or online chat.
-In collaboration with the Chief Bibliographer for Social Sciences & Government Publications, the Research & Instruction Librarian contributes to maintaining the collections of Howard-Tilton Memorial Library, with primary responsibility for materials in Anthropology and Sociology.
+In collaboration with the Coordinator for Scholarly Resources for Social Sciences & Government Publications, the Scholarly Engagement Librarian contributes to maintaining the collections of Howard-Tilton Memorial Library, with primary responsibility for materials in Anthropology, Education, Gender & Sexuality Studies, and Sociology.

 “Promoting Data Literacy at the Grassroots: Teaching & Learning with Data in the Undergraduate Curriculum .“ Co-presented with Christine Murray.
 Presentation at the Association of College and Research Libraries Conference, Portland, OR, April 2015.